Postgraduate study skills

-There's more to giving a successful presentation that standing up and reading from a script; you need to consider who your audience is, how you can communicate well and how you are going to prepare the content.
+There's more to giving a successful presentation than just standing up and reading from a script; you need to consider who your audience is, how you can communicate well and how you are going to prepare the content.

 Understanding and engaging your audience